alexjp87/If-Sometimes-You-Feel-Lost/README.md

-# If-Sometimes-You-Feel-Lost
+# If Sometimes You Feel Lost

-HTML/CSS Project - practice the basics of responsive, mobile-first development
+## HTML/CSS Project - practice the basics of responsive, mobile-first development